 This website is owned and operated by KNOVOS: Knovos is registered in England & Wales, France and in Virginia USA et al. You can contact us via our data protection officer email@example.com

-As a Privacy Shield participating company, Knovos strongly affirms its commitment to the Privacy Shield principles and the Privacy Shield Framework, as follows:
+Knovos strongly affirms its commitment to the Data Privacy Framework as follows:

 Complaint Handling Mechanism:

 In compliance with the EU-US Data Privacy Framework program’s Principles, Knovos commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to the DPF Principles.
 European Union individuals with DPF inquiries or complaints should first contact

 Knovos has further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit Process For Consumers (bbbprograms.org)for more information and to file a complaint.
 This service is provided free of charge to you.